tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 ## Notes

-A solar-powered vibrobot is one of the more common BEAM designs: essentially using a photovoltaic cell as a power source, and periodically spinning a vibrating motor (usually scavenged from a mobile phone).
+A solar-powered vibrobot is one of the more common BEAM designs: essentially using a photovoltaic cell as a power source, periodically spinning a vibrating motor (usually scavenged from a mobile phone).
 The motor jiggles the contraption, moving itself around a surface.

-I've called my build "Vivian", and it uses a classic FLED-based driver circuit, but I've added a joule thief IC to squeeze a bit more efficiency from the solar panel.
+I've called my build **Vivian**, and it uses a classic FLED-based driver circuit, but I've added a joule thief IC to squeeze a bit more efficiency from the solar panel.

-It features two flashing LED (FLED) "eyes", and a vibrating motor stripped from an old Nokia phone.
+It features two flashing LED (FLED) "eyes", and a vibrating motor from an old Nokia phone.
 In BEAM terminology, I guess this would be considered a Vibrobot Jumper.

-See also the [BEAM](../) project page where I've collected much of the BEAM-related research I've done.
+NB: see also the [BEAM](../) project page where I've collected much of the BEAM-related research I've done.

 ### FLED Driver Circuit

-[FLED-based solar engines](http://solarbotics.net/library/circuits/se_t1_fled.html) are a popular technique for driving a moter from a low-power photovoltaic source.
+[FLED-based solar engines](http://solarbotics.net/library/circuits/se_t1_fled.html) are a popular technique for driving a motor from a low-power photovoltaic source.

 The flashing LED provides the oscillation necessary to allow a capacitor bank to charge to a level that is able to drive the motor.